cutehamster290-tech/InstaPlugins/README.md

 Remember to have 1 togglePluginGui function, if you want use the Dock and the Gui at the same time then name them differently, like toggleDock and toggleGui!

 # Important Notes
-My plugin is not going to be useful with DockWidgets, with this, i am saying that there wont be many function helping with DockWidgets, so you will have to
+- My plugin is not going to be useful with DockWidgets, with this, i am saying that there wont be many function helping with DockWidgets, so you will have to create your own Functions or ways to handle them using the features i already gave, but dont worry, i will also create some useful functions for DockWidgets too.

 # Future Updates
 - GUI managing: You will be soon able to create DockWidgets faster.